 Bergenias produce clusters or sprays of large bell-shaped flowers that sit above the leaves on strong, upright stems that are often tinged red.
 The colours range from white through soft pink to deepest magenta.
 Sometimes they sit in calyces of a different colour, thus adding further interest to the flower.
 Although most produce only one flush of flowers starting around March and lasting until the end of April or early May, one or two varieties send up further flower stems later in summer, which is useful as few other shade loving plants produce flowers at this time.

 Over the years many different Bergenias have been introduced – the RHS trials that ended in 2009 included over 100 different varieties.
 Many look very similar and some of the older ones can be a bit boring.
-These are ones I really like at the moment:

 What to grow with Bergenias